cachebag/nvim-tcss/README.md

 # nvim-tcss

-A Neovim plugin for Textual CSS (.tcss) syntax highlighting.
+A Neovim plugin for Textual CSS (.tcss) syntax highlighting as seen on [transcendent-textual](https://github.com/Textualize/transcendent-textual).

 ## Features